-USAC will award a single contract resulting from this solicitation to the responsible Offeror whose offer conforming to the solicitation will be most advantageous to USAC, price and other factors considered.
-The following factors shall be used to evaluate offers and select the awardee - Technical, Past Performance, and Price.
+USAC will award multiple IDIQ Task Order based Contracts resulting from this solicitation to the responsible Offeror(s) whose offer conforming to the solicitation will be most advantageous to USAC, price and other factors considered.
+The following factors shall be used to evaluate offers and select the awardee - Technical, Experience and Past Performance, and Price.

-- A. Technical: The technical sub-factors listed below in descending order of importance: - 1.
-Technical Approach - 2.
-Capabilities - 3.
-Key Personnel - B. Experience and Past Performance: Experience and past performance information will be evaluated to assess the risks associated with Offeror's performance of this effort, considering the relevance, how recent the project is (no older than three (3) years from the date of the solicitation), and quality of Offeror's past performance on past or current contracts for the same or similar services.
-Offeror's past performance will be evaluated based on Offeror's discussion of its past performance for similar efforts, information obtained from past performance references (including detailed references for Offeror's proposed teaming partner(s) and/or subcontractor(s), as applicable), and information that may be obtained from any other sources (including government databases and contracts listed in Offeror's proposal that are not identified as references). - C. Price Evaluation: USAC will evaluate price based on the firm fixed price listed in Attachment 1 Bid Sheet.
-In addition to considering the total prices of Offerors when making the award, USAC will also evaluate whether the proposed prices are realistic (i.e., reasonably sufficient to perform the requirements) and reasonable.
-Proposals containing prices that are determined to be unrealistic or unreasonable will not be considered for award.
+- 7.1.
+Technical: USAC will evaluate the offeror's technical approach in providing the staffing services, hiring capabilities, transition plan and proposed key personnel. - 7.2.
+Experience and Past Performance: Experience and past performance information will be evaluated to assess the risks associated with the Offeror's performance of this effort, considering the relevance, how recent the project is (no older than three (3) years from the date of the solicitation), and the quality of the Offeror's past performance on past or current contracts for the same or similar services.
+Offeror's past performance will be evaluated based on Offeror's discussion of its past performance for similar efforts, information obtained from past performance references (including detailed references for Offeror's proposed teaming partner(s) and/or subcontractor(s), as applicable), and information that may be obtained from any other sources (including government databases and contracts listed in Offeror's proposal that are not identified as references). - 7.3.
+Price Evaluation: USAC will evaluate price based on the hourly rates listed in Attachment1 Bid Sheet.
+In addition to considering the total prices of Offerors when making the award,

+USAC will also evaluate whether the proposed prices are realistic (i.e., reasonably sufficient to perform the requirements) and reasonable.
+Proposals containing prices that are determined to be unrealistic or unreasonable will not be considered for the award.